-This isn’t 1966.
-It’s 2016.
+This is not 1966.
 We put humans on the moon decades ago.
 We put rovers on Mars.
 We’ve had a successful human genome project.
 There are 1.5 million apps available for smartphones.
 We’ve invented 3D printers; including those that have been used on the International Space Station to “print out” new tools emailed from Earth.
 And the “crash our computers” thing is simply nonsense.
 Do they really think most people today know so little about systems that they would buy that story?
 Really?

 Obviously, this is just an old-school, antiquated system, or they bought one with functionality that was based on faulty requirements analysis.
 So, let’s look at this logically.